joshacross/run-buddy/README.md

 * Used the knowledge gained from building the Run Buddy landing page to create a Privacy Policy page.

+* Visualized layouts as parent/child relationships using wireframing to determine what needs to be done

+* Created responsive page layouts with flexbox properties

+* adjusted layouts so that horizontal space takes precedence

 ## Website
 https://joshacross.github.io/run-buddy/